rlronan/ros2-vm-windows/README.md

 # Instructions for installing Robot Operating System 2 Foxy Distribtuion (Ros2-Foxy) inside a virtual machine, inside of Windows 10.

 These instructions are for Windows 10.
 They should _probably_ work on a Mac, but I have not tested.
-If you are installing on a Mac and run into the Virtualbox "kernel driver not installed (rc=-1908)" error, see the bottom of this page. it may be resolvable by doing the following From a **comment** on this post https://medium.com/@Aenon/mac-virtualbox-kernel-driver-error-df39e7e10cd8:
+If you are installing on a Mac and run into the Virtualbox "kernel driver not installed (rc=-1908)" error, see the bottom of this page.

-"It’s not necessary to reinstall VirtualBox in order to resolve this problem.
-As described in the VirtualBox forum for macOS hosts, you can do the following instead:
-Restart your machine and enter Recovery Mode (Press and hold ⌘-R on reboot.)
-Open the Terminal.
-Type the following: spctl kext-consent add VB5E2TV963 Press Enter.
-Restart your machine."

 ## Install Oracle VM VirtualBox Manager
 You will need VirtualBox to run your virtual machines inside of Windows.
 Windows 10 now includes native suport for running a Linux VM inside of Windows through the Microsoft Store but there are still issues with networking and GUIs; so we will use VirtualBox.